mobbr/mobbr-api-v1/specifications/README.md

     </li>
     <li>
         <code>"language"</code>
         - To ISO code of a language.
+The HTML metadata will be analysed and used if none is given
     </li>
     <li>
         <code>"keywords"</code>
-        - One or many keywors or tags
+        - One or many keywors or tags.
+The HTML metadata keywords will be added to these.
     </li>
 </ul>
 <p>